-We will also explore other promising strategies for achieving NOx reductions, including use of emission-reduction practices and technologies by the shipping industry.
+In addition, we will also explore other promising strategies for achieving NOx reductions, including use of emission-reduction practices and technologies by the shipping industry.
 Ports offer a useful model in this area as well.
 As part of the Technology Advancement Program as described in the San Pedro Bay Ports Clean Air Action Plan, the Ports of Long Beach and Los Angeles are examining main engine retrofits (selective catalytic reduction, sea water scrubbers dry low NOx combustion), more efficient fuel injectors (slide valves) and techniques for operating main engines in a low-NOx emissions mode.
-Heat recovery systems are another technology with potential to reduce fuel use and cut emissions.